 Lettuce + Spinach

-Lettuce and spinach are fast-maturing cool-season crops that are are great companions for cantaloupe and other melon plants.
+Lettuce, spinach, and arugula are fast-maturing cool-season crops that are great companions for cantaloupe and other melon plants.
 These salad greens can be interplanted with melons to help to keep the area around them free of weeds and also provide some shade during the hotter parts of the day.

 Both spinach and lettuce will be harvested and gone from the garden by the time the vining cantaloupe needs to take over that space!